Cost of living support for our staff

 Energy bills, energy efficiency and 'heat the human, not the home' tips from MSE

-As we enter the winter season, domestic energy prices in the UK will be going up again for the third time in the last 12 months.
+Domestic energy prices in the UK continue to rise.
 NHS England have produced a new resource to provide all NHS staff with information, advice and tips on how to manage your energy bill, where to get support, how to make your home more energy efficient and how to make small changes to your habits that can go a long way.

 This information is provided in good faith, and you are encouraged to check the information provided directly with your energy supplier or online for accuracy.